Deep Reinforcement Learning with Weighted Q-Learning: Preliminaries

-where $w_a^{s_{t+1}}$ are the weights of the WE and correspond to the probability of each action-value being the maximum:

-The update rule of WQL can be obtained replacing $y_t^{QL}$ with $y_t^{WQL}$ in Equation~\ref{eq:q-update}.
-The weights of WQL are estimated in the tabular setting assuming the sample means to be normally distributed.
+where $w_a^{s_{t+1}}$ are the WE weights and correspond to the probability of each action value being the maximum.
+The weights of WQL are estimated in the tabular setting, assuming the sample means to be normally distributed.

-WE has been studied also in the Batch RL settings, with continuous state and action spaces, by using Gaussian Process regression~\cite{d2017estimating}.